Containerized Data Center Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global containerized data center market was valued at USD 7.52 billion in 2019.
-It is expected to reach a value of USD 29.34 billion by 2025 at a CAGR of 25.49% during the forecast period (2020 - 2025).
+The global containerized data center market was valued at USD 7.52 billion in 2020.
+It is expected to reach a value of USD 29.34 billion by 2026 at a CAGR of 25.49% over the forecast period (2021 - 2026).
 With the growing adoption of cloud and increasing data generation, the demand for data centers has spiked drastically over the past few years.
 Enterprise equipment provider, Cisco, projected the volume of digital traffic to triple over the next five years.

 The Containerized Data Center are fabricated in a manufacturing facility and shipped to the end-user in the container.
 Most of the components in this type of data center are preinstalled, and offer limited flexibility, in terms of replacement and upgrading components.
 Evidently, with many companies looking for immediate and reliable scaling solutions, containerized data centers provide flexibility to their users.
 For more than 40 % of organizations, scalability was one of the top challenges in maintaining a data center.
 The flexibility of the containerized data centers, i. e. , adding new units as and when required, allows organizations to meet the fluctuating demands in a fast way.